Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 I mean, is it Trump derangement style fear porn where they just like they can't help themselves?

-Are they trying to exaggerate like oh basic border control is terrible to sort of try and contain it?
+Are they trying to exaggerate like, oh, basic border control is terrible to sort of try and contain it?

-You know, I d I did wonder.
+You know, I did wonder.

 But I don't know.